 The website lets users anonymously provide details of what happened, where, and when the incident took place.
 These complaints get aggregated as hot spots on a map indicating where the problems are occurring.

 “Most women and girls do not talk about abuse for a multiple of reasons – fear of society, culture, victim blaming, fear of police, tedious formal procedures, and so on.
-As a result the perpetrator gets bolder over time and we accept it as part of our daily routine.
-This leads to under communication and under reporting of the issue,” says D’Silva.
+As a result, the perpetrator gets bolder over time and we accept it as part of our daily routine.
+This leads to under communication and under-reporting of the issue,” says D’Silva.

 “If there are poor official statistics, the problem is not visible and is not a true representation of the actual problem.
-Therefore we need to break our silence and document every instance of harassment and abuse in public spaces so that we can find the most effective solutions at the neighborhood level,” she adds
+Therefore we need to break our silence and document every instance of harassment and abuse in public spaces so that we can find the most effective solutions at the neighbourhood level,” she adds

 Users can also sign up for alerts either based on location or category of harassment.
 This lets people understand the safety landscape of an area and make the most informed decision for themselves.
-For example, they can decide on the time of visit, method of transport to use, and if they need to be accompanied by someone, or even what clothes to wear.
+For example, they can decide on the time of the visit, the method of transport to use, and if they need to be accompanied by someone, or even what clothes to wear.

 Today, people make choices for pretty much everything based on reviews – books, movies, restaurants, and hotels.
 But we have nothing for personal safety.
 Safe City is creating this database, and it can be used in several ways.